 You can stop searching Google for “best resume advice” because Clark.com has everything you need to know!

-Clark’s guide to a perfect resume in 2018
+Clark’s guide to a perfect resume

 We reached out to Laurie Berenson, professional resume writer and founder of Sterling Career Concepts, to provide us with sample “before” and “after” resumes.